-Servicing Maui, Oahu, Molokai and Lanai
+Servicing All of Maui, Oahu, Molokai and Lanai

 Oahu Centipede